-UMA graduates who wish to enroll into an additional UMA program will need to meet certain criteria prior to enrolling except when enrolling into a UMA associate program from the corresponding UMA diploma program.
+UMA graduates who wish to enroll into an additional UMA program will need to meet certain criteria prior to enrolling except when enrolling into a UMA associate degree program from the corresponding UMA diploma program or if a corresponding UMA associate degree program is no longer available.
 Students should contact an admissions representative for additional information.